!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 If your doctor has prescribed sessions with a physical therapist, be sure to tell your chiropractor you are seeing one so they can work together to help make sure you receive the best treatment.

-If what you are looking for is simple relaxation, stress relief, and the enjoyment a quiet time of luxury, spa massages can do all that and more.
+If what you are looking for is simple relaxation, stress relief, and enjoyment a quiet time of luxury, spa massages can do all that and more.
 However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your local chiropractor.

 Keep in mind that a chiropractor is a doctor, and a highly trained health care professional, who can guide you in seeking the best possible care.
+Juneau residents, spread the word about chiropractic massage so friends can get their free 1-hour massage certificate.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.